| Study and Travel Grants | Lecture

 Established in 2004, with funds from the Juliet and Mac McLauchlan

-Bequest, the Lectureship honours the memory of the Society's long-serving
+Bequest, the Lecture honours the memory of the Society's long-serving

 president, the late Philip J. Conrad (1924-2004), Conrad's grandson.

-Awarded every two years to a distinguished scholar, the Lectureship
+Awarded every two years to a distinguished scholar, the occasion

 entails delivery of a lecture at a Society conference and, normally,